-Competitor analysis has been intrinsic the process of business development for many years.
+Competitor analysis has been intrinsic in the process of business development for many years.
 Stretching back to when Henry Ford first created the production line for his model T, Japanese companies such as Toyota would come to look at how this process worked in order to recreate it.
 More than simply recreating production lines, they actually improved it creating concepts and methodologies such as the “Just in Time” principle, which saved both money and storage space.

-Today in the digital renaissance competitor analysis is still just as valuable as it always has been, and in SEO the process is invaluable.
+Competitor analysis is still just as valuable as it always has been, and in SEO the process is invaluable.

 SEO Competitor Analysis is the process of analysing your competitor’s websites both on and off-page.
 At this point it is important to define a ‘competitor’; in terms of an online competitor we are referring to a business / website that competes with you for custom or visits.
 But furthermore, a competitor will be targeting similar keywords to you and doing so successfully.
 This is an important distinction because they will likely hold positions within the SERPs for keywords that you want to achieve.

-As such, time spent trying to replicate or improve upon what a competitor has in place will provide you with both insights into the difficulty of improving your rankings and more methods to achieve them.
+As such, spending time trying to replicate or improve upon what a competitor has in place will provide you with both insights into the difficulty of improving your rankings and more methods to achieve them.

 The SEO Competitor Analysis is essentially broken into two major areas on-page and off-page analysis.
-Off-page analysis focuses primarily on back-links, how many links, where are they from, what quality are they and most importantly can you recreate them for your own site.
+Off-page analysis focuses primarily on backlinks, how many links, where are they from, what quality are they and most importantly can you recreate them for your own site.
 On-page analysis focuses on all of the standard SEO elements; Meta, H titles, content, keyword focus, site structure and internal linking to name but a few.
-Additionally you should look at things like site usability, branding and image.
+Additionally you should look at things like site usability, branding and images.

 Keyword focus – is the page obviously targeting a keyword?
 Is it present in the Meta, the H1 title, the content, etc. Are they trying to target multiple keywords with one page?
 Are keywords bolded or otherwise highlighted in the content.
 Is there enough content to achieve a high level of keyword focus?